Arturo Fuente Look & Feel

 Finally, the cedar note had become much more intense without preventing the cigar from being mild overall.

 Final Third Smoking Experience

 - Notes: Charred Oak, Toast, Pepper

-As for the cedar note, it had become charred and lost its fragrance in favour of a bolder, oak aroma.
+As for the cedar note, it had become charred and lost its fragrance in favor of a bolder oak aroma.